meltingice/git-lfs-s3/README.md

 * `S3_BUCKET` - the bucket you wish to use for LFS storage.
 While not required, I recommend using a dedicated bucket for this.
 * `LFS_SERVER_URL` - the URL where this server can be reached; needed to fetch download URLs.

+### Bundled

+If you are bundling the server inside of another application, such as Rails, you can set the configuration directly on `GitLfsS3::Application`.
+See [bin/git-lfs-s3](https://github.com/meltingice/git-lfs-s3/blob/master/bin/git-lfs-s3) for an example.

 ### Git Setup

-If you are unfamiliar with Git LFS, you can configure your Git client to use this server by creating a `.gitconfig` file in the root of your repository and adding this config, but with your server address:
+If you are new to Git LFS, make sure you read the [Getting Started](https://git-lfs.github.com/) guide first.
+Once that's done, you can configure your Git client to use this server by creating a `.gitconfig` file in the root of your repository and adding this config, but with your server address:

 ``` git
 [lfs]